 Note: when you use this method, the product is hidden from the shop pages.
 But if a user gets their hands on a direct link, they'll still be able to access the product.
 For that reason, this method is not a good approach if you actually want to make the product private - not just hidden.

 Also, this method isn't very efficient if you need to hide multiple products, as you'll need to manually edit every single product.
-If you want to hide lots of products, it's much more efficient to just bulk assign them to a category and hide that category using the next method.
+When it comes to hiding multiple products on WooCommerce, a more efficient approach is to assign them to a category in bulk and then hide that category using one of the methods for how to hide products in WooCommerce.

 You can do this by editing the Catalog visibility option under Publish and choosing Hidden: